Louisa Hanoune: Presidential campaigns

-Hanounes' first bid for the 1999 presidential election was rejected by the Constitutional Council.
+Hanounes' first bid for the 1999 presidential election was rejected by the Constitutional Council, as she did not collect the required number of signatures to be on the ballot.

 In the 2004 presidential election she however became the first female candidate in the entire Arab world to run for president.
 Only six candidates were recognized by the constitutional council.

 Hanoune was one of eleven candidates who were nominated for the 2009 presidential election.
 Her platform included defending the principle of national sovereignty and denouncing the policy of liberalization and privatization of public enterprises.
 She won 4.22% of the vote, coming second out of six candidates, as President Abdelaziz Bouteflika won a third term with 90.24% of the votes cast in an election which was denounced as fraudulent.

 In the 2014 presidential election, she finished fourth receiving only 1.37% of the votes.
 In the party's press conference she accepted the defeat and insisted that the elections were carried through in a correct way and this time without any fraud.
 "Bouteflika has won, people have chosen stability," she said.

 In July 2024, Louisa Hanoune announced the withdrawal of her candidacy and criticized the “unjust conditions” in which the campaign was taking place.
 Accusing the Algerian regime of intending to exclude her and prevent free candidacy without clarifying those details, Hanoune criticized the National Independent Authority for Elections for its failure to manage the signature collection process.
 She pointed to a lack of technical equipment and intimidation by municipal employees.